talhaoz/CSE102_HomeWorks_2014-2015/README.md

 # Programming-Course-HWs

-This projects developed for Introduction To Computer Science Course in 2014.
+These projects developed for Introduction to Computer Science Course in 2014.